Yuwin98/Yuwin98/README.md

-I'm Yuwin from Sri Lanka and I am a Developer intersted in many tech domains.
+I'm Yuwin from Sri Lanka and I am a Developer interested in many tech domains.